Nicholas Cabasilas: Mary Constructed a Dwelling-Place for Him Who is Able to Save and Fashioned a Beautiful House for God Monday, Apr 8 2013

 Nicholas Cabasilas (1319/1323–after 1391): On the Occasion of the Feast of the Annunciation, 3, Translated from the Greek text in “Homélies Mariales Byzantines (II),” ed.
 M. Jugie, in Patrologia Orientalis, Vol. XIX, pp. 484-495@ Old Calendar Orthodox Church of Greece.

-Nicholas Cabasilas: Asking for God’s Mercy Friday, Jul 6 2012
+Nicholas Cabasilas: Asking for God’s mercy Friday, Jul 6 2012

 There is no other name by which we must be saved.